Last updated: June 17, 2026

 Is New Jersey CCAP open for new applications?

-Yes, as of this update New Jersey says CCAP is fully reopened.
+Yes.
+As of this update, New Jersey says CCAP is fully reopened.
 Check the official ChildCareNJ site before applying because funding and procedures can change.

 Does CCAP pay me directly?